jonnonz1/nz-statute-book/acts/public/1989/oranga-tamariki-act-1989.md

     (a) in relation to Part 2, means a meeting convened or reconvened by a care and protection co-ordinator in accordance with section 20:
     (b) in relation to Part 4, means a meeting convened or reconvened by a youth justice co-ordinator in accordance with section 247 or section 270 or section 281 or section 281B
   - **family resource centre** means any premises that provide temporary accommodation for a child or young person and any person who has the care of that child or young person, where that accommodation is provided as part of a programme designed to provide assistance to that person
-  - **guardianship** has the meaning given to it by section 15 of the Care of Children Act 2004; and has a corresponding meaning
+  - **guardianship** has the meaning given to it by section 15 of the Care of Children Act 2004; and has a corresponding meaning, and includes, without limitation, a person who is a guardian by virtue of this Act
   - **iwi social service** means any incorporated body approved by the chief executive as an iwi social service pursuant to section 396(1)
   - **lay advocate** does not include any person who is a barrister or solicitor
   - **medical practitioner** means a health practitioner who is, or is deemed to be, registered with the Medical Council of New Zealand continued by section 114(1)(a) of the Health Practitioners Competence Assurance Act 2003 as a practitioner of the profession of medicine